biopragmatics/bioregistry/docs/CONTRIBUTING.md

 ### Editing Existing Records

+#### Who can edit an existing prefix's record

+A prefix's record can be edited by anyone, even if it is for a resource they do not themselves maintain.
+A main goal of the Bioregistry is to be a detailed, descriptive resource - expertise is welcome from anywhere.
+In many cases, editing an existing prefix's record is useful to override incorrect information from integrated repositories, such as Identifiers.org.

+#### Change of Prefix

+Typically, prefixes should not be changed since the Bioregistry acts as an archive of all usages, even deprecated ones.
+As an alternative, someone wishing to change a prefix can do the following:

+1. Mark the old prefix as deprecated
+2. Include in the `comment` field information about when and why the prefix was deprecated
+3. Add a `has_canonical` relationship from the old prefix's record to the new prefix

+Like with all edits, these are subject to review by the Bioregistry Review team.
+Extra care should be given with this kind of edit.

 ### Removal of Records

 Typically, prefixes should not be removed from the Bioregistry, even if they